PlaidCloud/website/content/en/docs/reference/kubectl/cheatsheet.md

 ## Kubectl context and configuration

-Set which Kubernetes cluster `kubectl` communicates with and modifies configuration information.
+Set which PlaidCloud cluster `kubectl` communicates with and modifies configuration information.
 See [Authenticating Across Clusters with kubeconfig](/docs/tasks/access-application-cluster/configure-access-multiple-clusters/) documentation for detailed config file information.